Strength & fitness

 Estimate your percentile

-Try the push-up percentile calculator on this page — enter your age, sex, and consecutive rep count to see how many push ups is average for your demographic and where you rank on push up standards.
+Try the push-up percentile calculator on this page — enter your sex and consecutive rep count to see how many push-ups is average for your demographic and where you rank on push-up standards.

 Find your push-up percentile